 Can you use any wheel on rFactor 2?

-If you're unsure though, then we'd suggest double-checking the manufacturer in question's website to see whether the wheel you're looking to buy is explicitly stated as being suitable to use on a PC.
+If you're unsure about a specific wheel's compatibility, we recommend you visit the manufacturer's website and verify whether the wheel you intend to purchase is explicitly stated as suitable for use on a PC.

 How much should you spend on a wheel for rFactor 2?